 - YouTube: Australian users spend on average of 1 hours a month on YouTube.
 This platform is a great for sharing video content and placing ads.

-- Twitter: with 18% of users, this platform offers real time conversations with a larger audience.
+- X (formerly known as Twitter): with 18% of users, this platform offers real time conversations with a larger audience.

 Create a social content schedule